FinalLevel/nomos/README.md

+# Nomos Storage

-###Nomos Storage is an in-memory, key-value, persistent and high available server, which is simple but extremely fast
+Nomos Storage is an in-memory, key-value, persistent and high available server, which is simple but extremely fast.

 ***
 ## Features